Aarti Chabria: Our bodies are not made in the gym! The Bollywood actor is Opening Doorz on her fitness routine and spiritual quotient.

-Aarti Chabria on her workout routine, eating habits and spiritual quotient…
+Aarti Chabria is Opening Doorz on her workout routine, eating habits, and spiritual quotient…

-I do yoga three times a week early morning and go to the gym every alternate day.
-These are the days I do weight-training.
+I do yoga three times a week in the early morning and go to the gym every day.
+These are the days I do weight training.
 I focus on specific body parts on specific days.
-I have a personal trainer who guides me to do a lot of functional TRX core strengthening and kick-boxing, on days we want to do different stuff to keep it interesting.
+I have a personal trainer who guides me to do a lot of functional TRX core strengthening and kickboxing, on days we want to do different stuff to keep it interesting.
 On days I’m not training at the gym, I usually engage in a fun activity like cycling, dancing, running, or I go for a good swim.
-I make sure I support all exercise with enough sleep and a good protein diet to give the muscles get enough recoup time.
+I make sure I support all exercise with enough sleep and a good protein diet to give the muscles get enough time to recoup.
 Our bodies are not made in the gym in any case; they are made in the kitchen.
 You are what you eat!

 I am a foodie and I love my food.
 If I hear of a new restaurant that has opened, I want to go and try it out.
-I’m highly attracted to anything with melted cheese, truffle oil and yummy smelling stuff.
+I’m highly attracted to anything with melted cheese, truffle oil, and yummy-smelling stuff.
 Food aroma is irresistible.
-I also have a very sweet tooth.
+I also have a sweet tooth.
 You can imagine what would become of me if I was to give up the foodie in me: I’d be very, very slim and unhappy.
 So I try and create a balance and keep one cheat day!
 My cheat day starts Friday evening and ends Saturday evening.

-Lunch is usually cooked veggies, dal, roti with any dough other than wheat (could be jowar, corn, or rajgira) with a glass of lassi or a bowl of dahi.
+Lunch is usually cooked veggies, dal, and roti with any dough other than wheat (could be jowar, corn, or rajgira) with a glass of lassi or a bowl of dahi.
 I eat rice whenever I feel like.
-Evening snack is usually chai with some diet nick-nacks or a bowl of fruits depending on what I feel like.
-Dinner consists of soup (chicken or fish) with a bowl of salad.
+The evening snack is usually chai with some diet nick-nacks or a bowl of fruits depending on what I feel like.
+Dinner consists of soup (chicken or fish) with a salad bowl.
 A glass of jasmine tea before I go to bed is a must.
 I ensure I have a lot of water intake during the day.

 - Eating tips

-- Protein is a must: it provides the building blocks for tissue, hormones, enzymes and accounts for 15 per cent of the body.
+- Protein is a must: it provides the building blocks for tissue, hormones, and enzymes and accounts for 15 percent of the body.
 The building blocks it provides are amino acids and different proteins provide different amino acids and ratios of amino acids.
 Ask a dietician how much is good to intake depending if you want it for body-building or just general good health.